Kenneth-Macharia/Learning/Go/notes.md

   subdirectory within the module e.g `github.com/<github_account_name>/package_directory`
 - Inside the files, the package to which the file belongs to is indicated as the first line i.e `package <package fileName>`
 - Imported/ external packages follow next in the `import ()` statement.
+If you’re not directly using any entities in an imported package, make sure you prefix the import statement with an underscore.
 - A main package file with a main function is a Go app's entry point and is required for every Go application.